-Castor oil is an old-timey remedy.
-The oil comes from the seeds of the Ricinus communis plant.
-It has been used for thousands of years.
+Castor oil is an old-time remedy.
+The oil comes from the seeds of the Ricinus communis plant, which has been used for thousands of years.
 The ancient Egyptians used castor oil in their lamps because it was slow burning.
 They also used it as a body oil for their skin.
 Medicinally, it was valued as a laxative.
 The famed Christian mystic, Edgar Cayce, loved castor oil, aka Palma Christi (the palm of Christ).
 He wrote about it in his books and used it for fungal infections, acne, inflammation and wound healing.

 Treatment with CO “Packs”

 Cayce often recommended castor oil packs to his “clients.”
 They were told to fold soft flannel cloth a couple of times, soak the flannel in the oil, wring it out, and then apply it to the area on the body that “needs treatment.”
 This topical remedy has been used for a wide variety of conditions, from bruises and warts to cracked fingertips and sore joints.
-Here is just one story from a reader of our newspaper column:
+Readers of our newspaper column have sent us their testimonials:

 A few years ago, my husband hurt/twisted his knee while getting in and out of a huge truck.
 The pain only increased as time went by, so we went to urgent care.
 After x-rays, etc., my husband was told that it really required surgery to repair and fix his knee, which was NOT in our budget at the time.
 What to do?